FAU-LAP/NOMAD-CAMELS/README.md

 Fixes:
 - fixed error from empty 2D plot
 - fixed several issues with how the NOMAD Oasis URL is handled
+- fixed session name not being used in data file

 ### 1.4.1 2D plot features
 Features: